-Wrongful Conviction Recently Overturned after 34 Years of Imprisonment for a Crime Man Did Not Commit | Davis Vanguard
+Wrongful Conviction Recently Overturned After 34 Years of Imprisonment for a Crime Man Did Not Commit - Davis Vanguard

-ST. LOUIS, MO.—The Midwest Innocence Project recently released an update regarding Christopher Dunn and his exoneration after Dunn spent 34 years imprisoned for the wrongful conviction of the 1990 murder of Ricco Rogers.
+ST. LOUIS, MO.—The Midwest Innocence Project recently released an update regarding Christopher Dunn and his exoneration after Dun spent 34 years imprisoned for the wrongful conviction of the 1990 murder of Ricco Rogers.

-According to the project, Circuit Attorney Gab Gore and his team filed a Motion to Vacate Dunn’s unjust conviction which was later followed by a hearing in May, 2024.
+According to the project, Circuit Attorney Gab Gore and his team filed a Motion to Vacate Dunn’s unjust conviction and was later followed by a hearing in May, 2024.

-Judge Senghesier found no evidence remaining to support Dunn’s conviction for the 1990 murder of 15-year-old Rogers, which was based on the testimony of two boys, ages 12 and 15, who both later recanted.
+Judge Senghesier found no evidence remaining to support Dunn’s conviction of the 1990 murder of 15-year-old Rogers, which was based on the testimony of two boys, ages 12 and 15, who both later recanted.

 According to the report, “the identifications were unreliable to begin with – the shooting occurred in the dark of night and under poor lighting and viewing conditions.”